 With contributions from more than fifty of the best minds in architecture, urban planning, urban history, and geography, The Arsenal of Exclusion & Inclusion offers a wide-ranging view of the policies, institutions, and social practices that shape our cities.
 It can be read as a historical account of the making of the modern American city, a toolbox of best practices for creating better, more just spaces, or an introduction to the process of city making in the United States.

-Co-authored by Tobias Armborst, Daniel D’Oca, Georgeen Theodore of Interboro Partners.
+Authors: Tobias Armborst, Daniel D’Oca, Georgeen Theodore of Interboro Partners.